krzysztofzaucha/logspout-playground/README.md

 # Logspout Sandbox

-This repository contains basic **Logspout** configuration examples.
+This repository contains a few basic **Logspout** configuration examples.

 To run this example **Podman** installation and some other dependencies like **Papertrail** account is required.